MeinChef/UDL-Loss-Fitting/README.md

 ![Distribution of Datapoints in the Testset](./img/lstm-bad-init.png)

-Just for comparison, this is how a "good" prediction would look like:
+Just for comparison, this is what a "good" prediction would look like:

 ![A good prediction](./img/lstm_sincos_150ep.png)